rm511130/PCF4CAS/README.md

 ![](./images/CaaS_PaaS_FaaS_OSBAPI.png)

-### LAB-1: ssh into your Linux Work environment & test Command Line Interface tools
+### LAB-1: ssh into your Linux Workshop environment & test Command Line Interface tools

-Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user# for this workshop.
+Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
 For example, Ralph Meira is user1.

 `$ ssh -i ./fuse.pem ubuntu@user1.ourpcf.com`

 Once logged in, execute the following commands:

 `pks --version`

 `kubectl version`

 `cf --version`

 If all the commands shown above completed without problems, you have successfully completed Lab 1.

 Please update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) with an "x" in the appropriate column.